DaveVoyles/Night-Trap/README.md

 - Add the color coordinated password system
 - Pause Screen
 - Get raw footage, to prevent that *click* noise from going off every time you miss an auger
+- Get multiple video feeds to buffer as soon as the page loads.
+Allows for quicker camera changes.

 ----------